hipe/tmx/brazen/doc/issues/089-thoughts-on-the-abstract-component-system-experiment.md

 # thoughts on the abstract component system ("ACS") experiment :[#089]

+(EDIT: the correct name is "[..] autonomous [..]" but we are holding off on the file rename until etc.)

 ## principles & patterns

 • model classes are implemeted as many small, "autonomous" components